 We are interested in modeling a basic broadcasting system in which programs are broadcast over the air and viewers/listeners can costlessly access such programming.
 Thus, we will be assuming that viewers/listeners have the hardware (i.e., televisions and radios) allowing them to receive broadcast signals.
-Consumers cannot be excluded by requiring them to have special decoders, etc.7
+Broadcasters cannot exclude consumers by requiring special decoders, etc.8